isolver/ioHub/docs/iohub/installation.rst

 WinPythonPlus is based on the `great WinPython project <http://www.winpython.org>`_, with extra packages added and the structure of the distribution changed somewhat.

-WinPython makes no perminant changes to your Windows registry or environment settings.
-Only temporary charges are made to the shell environment that is launched to run which ever application you run.
+WinPython makes no permanent changes to your Windows registry or environment settings.
+Only temporary changes are made to the shell environment that is launched to run which ever application you run.

-Once extracted, open the WinPythonPlus folder and you will see a set of .bat files in the top level directory (a poor mans version of an executabkle ;) ).
+Once extracted, open the WinPythonPlus folder and you will see a set of .bat files in the top level directory (a poor mans version of an executable ;) ).
 The .bat file are what need to be used to start any of the provided applications, and even when you wish to just start a python interpreter in the Windows console.

 .. warning:: It is very important to always launch a tool packaged in the WinPythonPlus